Collecting Antique and Vintage Fishing Tackle

 Collecting Carved and Stuffed Fish

-I have a few stuffed and a couple of carved fish in my collection, but nothing as sensational as the examples that have gone through Angling Auctions hands in the recent past.
+I have a few stuffed and a couple of carved fish in my collection, but nothing as sensational as these examples.

-The first fish I chose was this exceptionally rare carved wooden Rainbow (Kamloops) Trout by Tommy Brayshaw.
+The first fish is an exceptionally rare carved wooden Rainbow (Kamloops) Trout by Tommy Brayshaw.
 (1886 -1967) The nickel silvered plaque reads “Rainbow Trout, Caught at Jewel Lake, British Columbia by J.H.
 Moller, Weight 18lbs, June 10th 1932” The black and white photograph attached to the bottom left corner shows the angler holding the fish, with Jewel Lake in the background.
-Estimated at £5,000-£8,000 it made a startling £18,000!
+It made a startling £18,000!

 My second choice was one of a pair of rare J. Cooper & Sons cabinets containing eight mounted Brown Trout caught by the Earl of Coventry.
 The label in the top left corner reads, “Irish Lough Trout taken by The Earl of Coventry, June 1879”.
-Estimated at £6,000-£9,000, the pair of cases sold for
+The pair of cases sold for £16,000 plus….a snip!

 The message here is a simple one.
 Fine quality and sound provenance cost money!
 But there are still plenty of cased and carved fish out there, that won’t break the bank.